 We doubt neither the lion nor the deer understands their unique places in this yin and yang expression of creation.
 The lion is not good or evil; it’s merely behaving as its instincts tell it must to hunt or die of hunger.
 The deer is doing what it needs to do to avoid being eaten by the lion.
 Neither can observe from the larger perspective.
 They are captive in their roles.

 Defining Your World in Black and White

 With this overriding perspective, there is no way to see the “shades of gray.”
 Nor can we see the other colors of the rainbow.
 So, if we are like the lion or deer, we become “locked into” a black or white perspective, making us prone to groupthink manipulation.
 So, we then mistake mythology as fact.

 Western Organized Religion and Dualism

-This type of circular logic the bedrock of Persian and Assyrian mythology.
+This type of circular logic is the bedrock of Persian and Assyrian mythology.
 Western organized religion elected to keep it along with all the other contradictory superstitions.
-Western religion is nothing more than the re-branding of Assyrian, Egyptian, Persian, and Babylonian mystery religions.
+Western religion is the re-branding of Assyrian, Egyptian, Persian, and Babylonian mystery religions.
 But they did so without considering the implications.

 So, even if you aren’t a follower of one of these religions, you still feel the influence of their colossal social reach.
 As of 2005, 54% (3.6 billion people) of the world’s population ascribes to one sect of the Abrahamic religions (2).
 About 32% follow other religions, and 16% have no organized religion.
 Their level of influence in your life depends upon how integrated you are into their paradigm.
 They use powerful brainwashing tools to attract and integrate people into these paradigms.